Turquerie: European perspective

 Europeans developed an appetite for exoticism as greater emphasis was put on empire building and colonization in other nations.
 There was a growing fashion for Turkish styles in Europe in the 15th and 16th centuries.
 Europeans did not regard Ottomans as rivals that they had to contend with and imitate militarily, politically, or diplomatically, but rather as an exotic foreign people possessing quaint and strange fashions that could be consumed.
 Consuming these exotic fashions would show one's elite place in society as well as display their open-mindedness and interest in the world.
 These "obsessions" with Turkish aesthetics were in part brought on by the presence of Europeans in the Ottoman Court and the acts of bringing back their products to Europe.
 The increased mercantile relationships between the Turkish people and the Europeans aided this process; the continuation of these trading systems helped to spread new fashions quickly in Europe.

 Decorations and patterns

 Brightly colored Turkish styles of decoration were used on many types of objects, including timepieces.
 Many of those imported had the hours and religious names in Arabic characters.
 A person who owned one of these timepieces was one with an increased social status.

 The Turkish grandeur portrayed by the sultans was attractive to Europeans.
 Agostino Veneziano made a portrait of Suleyman the Magnificent, sultan of the Ottoman Empire in 1520.
-He was known as the “grand Turk” and constantly disrupted European balance.
-The image portrays the sultan as a gentle, yet barbaric person.
-He was most known for executing the wishes of the sultana, Roxelana, who wanted their children murdered to secure the throne for one of their sons.
+He was known as the “grand Turk” for his conquests in Europe.